 How to Teach a Dog to Stop Mouthing and Nipping

-I made several suggestions for the guardian.
-These ideas can help change the leader-follower dynamic.
+I made several other suggestions for the guardian including change the leader-follower dynamic.

-One suggestion is petting with a purpose.
-Another is rewarding desired actions and behaviors through passive training.
-These positive dog training methods will help Athena see her guardian as an authority figure, not just a playmate.
+One suggestion is something I call Celebrating; rewarding dogs when they do the things we like.
+Another is using a marker word so its clear to Athena when she has done what her guardian wants.
+These positive dog training methods seem small but are powerful and will help Athena see her guardian as an authority figure, not just a playmate.

-We wrapped up the session by shooting a roadmap to success video the includes a number of free dog training tips.
+We wrapped up this in home dog training session by shooting a roadmap to success video the includes a number of free dog training tips.
 Feel free to watch the video and use these dog training secrets and exercises with your own dog.

 Want to Teach Your Dog to Stop Mouthing and Nipping?
 Click Here to Book a SessionCategorized in: Dog Behavior